-If we can acquire any discounts or coupon codes, we will list them here!
+The team at Optimize Press will run offers every so often.
+If and when we acquire any discounts or coupon codes, we will list them here!

 Testimonials / User Satisfaction

-Let's now look at a few OptimizePress reviews, apart from ours ouf course, just to see whether our thoughts are similar to other people have used this.
+Let's now look at a few OptimizePress reviews, apart from ours of course, just to see whether our thoughts are similar to other people have used this.

 Feedback is mixed for OptimizePress reviews we've seen and reflects many of my own findings.
 Feedback on Capterra is a mixed bag and touches on some of the points I have made here about slow customer support, dated design, not keeping up with the competition and the potentially steep learning curve.

 Some testimonials did not reflect my own experiences like not working on tablet or mobile, steep system requirements or slow operation.

 Istiak Rayhan over at WPLeaders says this about the OptimizePress:

 ‘If you want to create a site with pages focused on getting high conversions and also want to create a membership site, then you should definitely buy OptimizePress.’

 Joe Fylan at WPKube had this to say:

 ‘For marketers and those selling a product, unless you have a team of designers on standby to create custom landing pages, it’s going to be hard to justify not investing in this tool.’